 - Raise the flag quickly in the morning but lower it slowly at sunset.

-• Never fly your flag at light without a light on it
+- Never fly your flag at night without a light shining on it.

-• When flying your flag vertically on a pole, the blue field, called the “union” is to be at the top and end of the pole, always facing away from your house.
+- When flying your flag vertically on a pole, the union (the blue section with stars) should be at the top and end of the pole, always facing away from your house.

-• Be sure that the American flag is always flown at the top of your pole.
-The state and other flags should fly below it.
+- Be sure that the American flag is always flown at the top of your pole.
+The state flag and other banners should fly below it.